Feversham Lane, Glastonbury, BA6 9LP

 Definitions

 What is the menopause?
-The menopause means your periods have stopped and is a retrospective diagnosis when you have not had a period for one year (as long as ... [continue] Definitions
+The menopause happens when your ovaries are not longer producing eggs and the estrogen level drops.
+It is a retrospective diagnosis when you have not ... [continue] Definitions

 Symptoms